mswift42/reykjavik-theme/README.md

 To use the reykjavik theme when starting emacs, add this to your init.el:

     (load-theme 'reykjavik)

+## Features for emacs-26 and beyond

+Emacs26 introduces `line-number-mode` to show the line number.

 ## Features for emacs-27 and beyond